Dudemanguy/mpv-manga-reader/README.md

 # mpv-manga-reader
-mpv-manga-reader is a fairly hacky (but working) script to make mpv a usable manga reader. mpv is almost unrivalled at opening images and archives thanks to its high quality rendering, scaling, and shading capabilities, but there's no way internally for it to have something like a double page mode that people expect from manga reading software.
+mpv-manga-reader is a fairly hacky (but working) script to make mpv a usable manga reader (it also works great with LN scans). mpv is almost unrivalled at opening images and archives thanks to its high quality rendering, scaling, and shading capabilities, but there's no way internally for it to have something like a double page mode that people expect from manga reading software.
 Therefore, I created this script to help alleviate those shortcomings and hopefully convince you to finally abandon mcomix.

 ## Archive support
 Reading archives with mpv is currently broken with 0.29 on many systems due to some locale nonsense.
 However, this is now fixed in master so simply compile the master branch if you are having issues opening archives.

 ## Dependencies
 mpv-manga-reader obviously depends on mpv.
-Using mpv built with libarchive support is also recommended.
+Using mpv built with libarchive support is also recommended (rar archives will open without libarchive though).
 Due to the lack of decent image manipulating libraries in lua, I decided to instead make several shell calls instead.
 Here is a list of everything you will need in your path.

 * `7z` (p7zip)
 * `convert` and `identify` (ImageMagick)